TobiasWust/triggermate/README.md

 ## 🚀 Features

-- Monitor specific files for changes.
+- Monitor files for changes.
 - Execute custom commands automatically.
 - Seamlessly integrates into any VSCode workspace.